EmumbaOrg/docs-retail-solution-accelerator/docs/03-Setting-Up-Data-in-PostgreSQL/04-Generating-Memories.md

 ## How Is Memory Initialized?

-During the data seeding phase of the workshop, we load preconfigured user preferences from a CSV file.
+During the data seeding phase of the guide, we load preconfigured user preferences from a CSV file.
 These are injected into `mem0` using the following logic:

 ```python
 output = memory.add(